javimoral/flask-isc-dhcp/README.md

 # Flask DHCP Leases
 ## Introduction
-Provides a web interface for checking current DHCP leases when using ISC-DHCP.
+Quick and dirty web interface for checking current DHCP leases when using ISC-DHCP.

 By default, ISC-DHCP writes leases into a file, we read the file and present the result in a friendly web interface.